 Method: Preheat the oven to 170C/150C fan, gas mark 3, 325F.

 Lightly butter a 28cm x 20cm x 5cm (11″x 8″x 2″) swiss roll tin and line with baking parchment.

-- Into a large bowl add the softened butter, caster sugar, vanilla bean paste and salt.
+- First of all, add the softened butter, caster sugar, vanilla bean paste, egg and salt into a large bowl.
 Whisk until pale and creamy.